jacobbogle/icould-server/README.md

 # iCloud Audio Server

-A simple Flask server to serve download links for audio files from an iCloud Drive directory.
+A simple Flask server to serve download links for audio files from an iCloud Drive directory and sync local audio files to iCloud.

 ## Setup